 A good quality kayak can last for ten years or longer if you take care of it and follow some basic precautions when moving or storing it.
 Essentially, your actions will determine how long a kayak will last.
 Don’t leave it in the sun or drag it along hard or sharp surfaces, and it will last a long time.

 This article will explore how long you can expect kayaks and canoes made of different materials to last.
-We will discuss the do’s and don’ts of taking care of and storing your kayaks.
+We will discuss the dos and don’ts of taking care of and storing your kayaks.
 The article will offer some practical advice for prolonging your kayak’s lifespan.
-So, grab your paddle and lifejacket (make sure you don’t drag your kayak) and get ready for a rapid breakdown of how long your kayak can last and how you can ensure it lasts a long time.
+So, grab your paddle and lifejacket (make sure you don’t drag your kayak, use a kayak trolly cart like this one from Amazon instead) and get ready for a rapid breakdown of how long your kayak can last and how you can ensure it lasts a long time.